13 Astonishing Things Your Face Shape Says About You

 You have more testosterone.

 A wider FWHR means more testosterone—full stop.
 After all, higher testosterone levels typically lead to increased aggression, sex drive, and physical strength.
-(To learn more about the catch-all male gene, be sure to read the 10 Things You Need to Know about “Low-T” Therapy.)
+And if you think you may be lacking in the gene, be sure to read the 10 Things You Need to Know about "Low-T" Therapy.